-Organizing your financial life is the first step to growing wealth, and technology can help you move in the right direction.
+Organizing your financial life is the first step to growing wealth, and technology can help you move in the right direction - specifically using budgeting apps and money tracking apps.
 But with the number of apps mushrooming each day, it can be tough to know which to use.

 This is the short list of the best financial apps in every category.